 The person in charge also demonstrated a commitment to reducing the need for restrictive practices.
-For example, restraint reduction plans were in place with a view to removing or reducing the restrictive practice.
-The inspector found that this had positively impacted on one resident as they no longer required a transport device on their safety belt.
+For example; restraint reduction plans were in place with a view to removing or reducing the restrictive practice.
+There was also a folder containing a number of documents regarding best practice on the use of restrictive practices to inform staff.